BroadbandForum/usp/docs/specification/index.md

 1. Support Endpoint ID as ClientId.
 2. Get Endpoint ID from client TLS certificate.

-MQTT 3.1.1 also does not provide a mechanism for the MQTT server to tell a client what Topic other Endpoints should use to send it a message (the "reply to" Topic).
+MQTT 3.1.1 also does not provide a mechanism for the MQTT server to tell a client what Topic other Endpoints should use to send the client a message (the "reply to" Topic).
 This information would need to be pre-configured or provided in some manner not specified here.

 MQTT 5.0 includes additional properties that deployments can choose to use.